JeanExtreme002/THIS_REPOSITORY_HAS_21_STARS/README.md

 <br/>

 When the program runs, the github token and repository name are passed to the application and used to get access to the repository data.
 Then the repository is renamed and even this file is updated.

 <br/>

-That way I know this repository has 4 stars :monocle_face:
+That way I know this repository has {stars} stars :monocle_face: